tizonia/tizonia-snap/PACKAGING.md

 for the overall build process.

-E.g.: To use 8 CPUs, you may need a whopping 24GB or RAM allocated to the VM!.
+E.g.: To use 8 CPUs, you may need around 24GB or RAM allocated to the VM!.
 So adjust these numbers according to the RAM/CPU resources available on your host machine.

 - `SNAPCRAFT_BUILD_ENVIRONMENT_CPU=8 SNAPCRAFT_BUILD_ENVIRONMENT_MEMORY=24G snapcraft --debug`